- Open-source as much as possible

 Code quality is a priority

-Especially as an open-source project that wants contributions, it's important to ensure that Tildes's code is generally high-quality and easy to understand and modify.
+Especially as an open-source project that wants contributions, it's important to ensure that Tildes's code is generally high-quality, easy to understand and modify.
 Similar to deliberately choosing simple technology, code should also be written simply whenever possible.

 The quality of Tildes's code is kept up through code review and enforcing strict code style (by using Black) and commenting standards, as well as additional tools like mypy to require that all functions use Python's new type-annotation system.